Fuel prices fall on sharp decline in global rates

-New Delhi, March 24 (IANS) Consumers can heave a sign of relief as oil marketing companies (OMCs) have finally relented and reduced the retail price of petrol and diesel after keeping them steady for past 24 days.
+New Delhi: Consumers can heave a sign of relief as oil marketing companies (OMCs) have finally relented and reduced the retail price of petrol and diesel after keeping them steady for past 24 days.

 This is first reduction in petrol and diesel prices in 2021.